 Idaho sales tax is 6%, not included in the listed prices.

-Pick up location, date, and times are subject to change due to weather or other extenuating circumstances.
-Payment is due and no refunds will be given for cancellations of package bee orders after April 1st.
+Payment is due by April 1st, and no refunds will be given for cancellations of package bee orders after April 1st.

 Customers must examine the contents of the package bees and queens for satisfaction when they pick them up.
 We can help you do that if you need it and we will exchange any queen or package not to the satisfaction of the customer.
 Leaving the premises with the bees constitutes customer satisfaction with the order.
 We will do our best to help you be successful, but as with any other livestock, we cannot guarantee the health of the bees once they have left our facility!